25 Ways of Managing Remote Teams

 Yes, remote team members are included in virtual team-building activities.
 Remote team members are typically included in virtual team-building activities, which are designed to foster connection, collaboration, and communication among team members who are not physically co-located.
 Scientific research supports the effectiveness of these activities in enhancing team cohesion and performance.
 For instance, a study by Atlassian found that 94% of workers believe mutual respect and connection are crucial to their team’s success.

 Virtual team-building activities help create these connections, reducing feelings of isolation and improving overall team performance.
 Additionally, these activities promote better communication and collaboration, as they often involve problem-solving tasks that require teamwork.
-Engaging in such activities also boost team morale and productivity, creating a sense of camaraderie and accomplishment.
+Engaging in such activities also boosts team morale and productivity, creating a sense of camaraderie and accomplishment.
 Therefore, including remote team members in virtual team-building activities is both common and beneficial, supported by scientific evidence.

-How Can a VA Take a manager’s Performance to the Next Level?
+How Can a VA Take a Manager’s Performance to the Next Level?

 A VA can take a manager’s performance to the next level by using: